RosalindHook/finalCapstone/README.md

 The task also includes error handling and defensive programming, for example Try/Except in the case of menu options and other functions requiring user input.

 Please enjoy checking out this project and let me know any feedback you may have!
-I'm keen to use my understanding and learning about OOP, functions, strings and lists in further projects, and also have some ideas for changing the scope of this project and adding additional functionality.
+I'm keen to use all I've learned about OOP, functions, strings and lists from this Capstone in further projects, and also have some ideas for changing the scope of this project and adding additional functionality once I have finished the bootcamp.

 ## Contibutors